 Bicycle riders have little more than the helmet on their head to protect them from an accident.
 The Baltimore bicycle accident lawyer Randolph Rice can ensure that a proper claim is filed on your behalf to seek the money you deserve.

-Maryland law on bicycle accidents is based on an at-fault system.
+State law on bicycle accidents is based on an at-fault system.
 An at-fault system means that the person who hit the bicyclist is liable for any harm or damages that resulted from the accident if the driver was at fault.

-Under Maryland law, bicycles are considered to be vehicles.
+Under Maryland state law, bicycles are considered to be vehicles.
 Therefore, bicyclists have the same rights and responsibilities that drivers of automobiles do.

 The same laws also apply to bicyclists as they do automobiles.
-Separately, there are also Maryland laws that are specific to bicyclists.
+Separately, there are also laws that are specific to bicyclists.
 These laws include:

 When motor vehicle operators as well as bicyclists fail to obey these laws, very serious accidents can occur resulting in bicyclists being very seriously injured and even killed.
 This article will review some of the important bike safety laws in the state of Maryland.